s3cur3/unbound-app/README.md

 A simple, no-nonsense photo manager and viewer for Mac.
 See the [marketing website](https://unboundapp.com/) for more information about what makes Unbound different from, say, Apple's Photos app.

+You can [download the final version for free](https://www.unboundapp.com/downloads/Unbound.app.zip).
+(More on why it's free below.)

 [![Unbound screenshot](https://www.unboundapp.com/images/screenshots/single-album-transition-light@2x.png)](https://unboundapp.com/)

 | Light Mode | Dark Mode |